AlexandreDecan/sismic/docs/code.rst

 .. autoattribute:: sismic.code.Evaluator.context
     :noindex:

-Notice that none of the two methods is actually called by the interpreter during the execution of a statechart.
+None of the two methods is actually called by the interpreter during the execution of a statechart.
 These methods are fallback methods, meaning they are implicitly called when one of the following methods is not defined in a concrete evaluator instance:

 .. autoclass:: sismic.code.Evaluator
     :members: